lmeng2857/wildfire-tracker/README.md

 - Error prevention is implemented using conditional rendering with '&&' operators

+## Room for Improvement
+- To add interactive functionality for displaying information

 ## Setup
 To run this project on http://localhost:3000
 ```